Conduct Due Diligence Before Purchasing A Business.

 - If an offer is accepted by the seller, then this will be memorialized in either a Letter of Intent (LOI) or a purchase agreement.

 - The ‘Formal due diligence phase’ typically starts at this point.

 - Most sellers will not go through a formal due diligence process unless there is a signed letter of intent or purchase contract

 - Indeed, many sellers require a refundable deposit to be held in escrow as a part of the LOI or purchase agreement prior to undergoing formal due diligence.

 - The seller usually will not release super-confidential information (such as bank statements or W2 forms) until knowing that these safeguards are in place.

-- The reason of course is that the seller wants to make sure the buyer is serious and there is a meeting of the minds on the basic terms of the deal.
+- The seller wants to make sure the buyer is serious and that there is a meeting of the minds on the basic terms of the deal.

-- ‘Formal due diligence’ requests consist of releasing more detailed financials than previously given to the buyer, bank statements, payroll records, insurance certificate, copy of lease, and allowing the buyer to ‘observe’ the business for a period of time.
+- ‘Formal due diligence’ request items may consist of bank statements, payroll records, insurance certificates, copy of lease, and allowing the buyer to ‘observe’ the business for a period of time.

 Give Martin at Five Star Business Brokers a call today for a FREE evaluation of your business in Palm Beach County.